Mind and body

 Percy Bilton Charity

 Grants up to £5,000 for UK registered charities whose primary objectives are to assist people with disabilities (physical or learning) or mental health problems, older people (60+) and/or disadvantaged young people (under 25 years).
+Preference is given to funding specific items of furniture and equipment (excluding office items) which the Charity can fund in their entirety.

 The February Foundation

-Coronavirus Mental Health Response Fund – CURRENTLY PAUSED
+Mental Health Sustainability Fund

 Charles Hayward Foundation